eai04191/bepinex_docs/articles/user_guide/installation.md

     - **The game has to use Mono as the scripting backend.
 More info in [limitations section](<xref:limitations>).**

 > [!IMPORTANT]
-> Games built with IL2CPP are not supported!
+> Games built with IL2CPP are not supported at the moment.
-> For more information, read the whole explanation in the [limitations section](<xref:limitations>).
+> However, support for it is planned as the tooling has gotten better thanks to projects like MelonLoader.

 ## Where to download BepInEx